shinypancake/default-dashboard/README.md

 * 🎯 Automatically redirect to your chosen dashboard when accessing Home Assistant
 * 🔄 Change your default dashboard anytime via a dropdown helper
-* 👥 Works per-device (each device remembers its own preference)
+* 👥 Updates all devices to default to the same dashboard
 * 🏠 Auto-creates helper entities for easy configuration
 * ⚡ No manual YAML configuration required